Are you looking for a contractor?

 Basement floor insulation consists of top-layer insulation.
 In other words, the insulation is laid on top of your basement floor, thus making it accessible and fit for use as a living space.
 For greater thermal comfort, you can also insulate the other surfaces in your basement, i.e. your walls or ceiling.
 Note that this work can be done either during a construction or a renovation project.

-When attempting to address the issue of energy loss in the home, basement and floor insulation normally figures at the bottom of any priority list.
+When attempting to address the issue of energy loss in the home, like heat loss, basement and floor insulation normally figures at the bottom of any priority list.
 In other words, we tend to focus on the attic, windows, and doors.
-However, basement floor insulation is a key factor when it comes to limiting energy loss and improving overall comfort indoors.
-Since the basement floor is sitting directly on the ground, it's prone to various issues, such as humidity, which spreads to the rest of the house and promotes fungus and mould growth, as well as energy loss due to drafts.
-All of this can result in poor health and serious damage to furniture, as well as higher utility bills.
+However, basement floor insulation is a key factor when it comes to limiting energy loss and an effective way of improving overall comfort indoors and increasing energy efficiency.
+Since the basement floor is sitting directly on the ground, it's prone to various issues, such as humidity, which spreads to the rest of the house and promotes fungus and mould growth, as well as heat loss due to drafts.
+All of this can result in poor health and serious damage to furniture, as well as higher heating and cooling bills, and overall utility costs.

 Therefore, it's important to insulate your basement floor to improve the thermal performance of the structure and avoid moisture damage.
 Furthermore, it helps maintain the structural stability of the building as does increasing the value of your home in the event of a future home sale, since you can create a new living space in the basement (bedroom, playroom, etc.), or even convert it into a garage, cellar, storage area, etc. The possibilities are endless!